 H2 tags are smaller subheadings that break up the information on a page and help readers absorb your content better.
 They also help search engines understand the structure of your content and rank your site higher on their results pages.
 Read how to create an SEO-friendly website structure if it’s your first time diving into technical SEO.

 Just like you research keywords for your H1s, you should have your H2s incorporate keywords whenever possible.
-Such an approach demonstrates to Google and other search engines that your content isn’t just informative, but comprehensive.
-Google loves to serve pages to users if it is thorough, easy to understand, and easy to navigate.
+This demonstrates to Google and other search engines that your content isn’t just informative, but comprehensive.
+Google rewards pages that are thorough, easy to understand, and easy to navigate.

 The Bottom Line